dpaiton/dpaiton.github.io/_pages/bio.md

 <strong>Professional</strong><br>
 I am currently the Head of Research at [Element Finance](https://element.fi), where I investigate new mathematics and machine learning approaches for decentralized finance.
-Before that I was a Machine Learning Researcher at [Weights & Biases](https://wandb.ai/site).
+Before that, I was a Machine Learning Researcher at [Weights & Biases](https://wandb.ai/site).
-Prior to entering industry I was a Postdoctoral researcher in [Matthias Bethge's lab](http://bethgelab.org) at the University of T&uuml;bingen in Germany.
+Prior to entering industry, I was a Postdoctoral researcher in [Matthias Bethge's lab](http://bethgelab.org) at the University of T&uuml;bingen in Germany.
-I received my PhD in Vision Science with Dr. Bruno Olshausen at the [Redwood Center for Theoretical Neuroscience](http://redwood.berkeley.edu/), University of California, Berkeley.
+I received my Ph.D. in Vision Science with Dr. Bruno Olshausen at the [Redwood Center for Theoretical Neuroscience](http://redwood.berkeley.edu/), University of California, Berkeley.
 I got my start as a computational neuroscientist in [Gar Kenyon's group](http://petavision.github.io/) at [Los Alamos National Laboratory](https://youtu.be/55hlnlVuTpk), where I worked as a post-baccalaureate researcher for two years.
 I received a Bachelor of Science degree in Electrical Engineering with a minor in Optical Sciences from the [New Mexico Institute of Mining and Technology](https://www.nmt.edu/academics/eleceng/).
 I graduated from Rio Rancho High School in 2007.

 <strong>Personal</strong><br>
 I was born in [Maine, USA](https://youtu.be/witphg3HUlE) and lived there until I was 10.
-The rest of my adolescence was spent in Rio Rancho, a town in central [New Mexico, USA](https://explorepartsunknown.com/destination/new-mexico/).
+I spent the rest of my adolescence in Rio Rancho, a town in central [New Mexico, USA](https://explorepartsunknown.com/destination/new-mexico/).
 When I'm not working I love playing outside, especially ultimate frisbee, disc golf, snowboarding, and hiking.
 I am also a gamer; I play all sorts of games, from video games to tabletop.
 And these things are always most fun when done with my partner, Christine, and our dog [Ramsey](https://www.instagram.com/ramseythepup/) (our late dog Barley is also pictured above).